 A transition point in the area change trend was observed at approximately one second for both concentration and temperature-based graphs.
 When the trends were plotted on a semi-logarithmic scale, the different regimes became more distinct, as shown in Fig. 11.
 As a result, three distinct zones were identified for model development.
 The first zone extended from the start to about one second, the second zone spanned approximately one to two seconds, and the third zone ranged from three to six seconds, where the rate of area change followed a nearly linear trend, as illustrated in Fig. 11.
 Thus, Eq.
 (2) was used to calculate the RAC for all zones at different levels of solution concentration and temperature.
+It was observed that the RAC values between one to two seconds and three to six seconds showed weak correlations with the measured viscosity and were not suitable parameters for model development.
+This can be attributed to the slopes of the curves in these two linear intervals, as demonstrated in Fig. 11.

 Fig. 10.
-Liquid expansion area of different concentration levels at 55 $^{\circ}\mathrm{C}.$
+Liquid expansion area of different concentration levels at $55~^{\circ}\text{C}$.